Code-Institute-Submissions/Irish-Music-Vault/README.md

 The idea for the site came from a friend who told me that while working at a small radio station in Ireland, she used a database of albums the criteria for which was that at least one band member had to be Irish.
 This was because the station had a quota of Irish bands that they played.

+### Deployed site and Wireframes

+The deployed site is available here [here](https://irish-music-vault.herokuapp.com/)

+The wireframes created as a reference for the look and features of the site are viewable [here](ms3-wireframes.pdf).

 Below are examples of the site running on four different devices.